 Not granting the variance to remove Specimen Trees ST-1, ST-3, ST-9, and ST-10 would prevent the project from being developed in a functional and efficient manner.
 This is not a special privilege that would be denied to other applicants.
 If other similar developments featured REF and specimen trees in similar conditions and locations, it would be given the same considerations during the review of the required variance application.
+Specimen Trees ST-5 through ST-8; however, are not located centrally on the site, and this site can be effectively developed without removal.
 Other applicants with similar circumstances would receive the same recommendation.